-Magnetic letters, letter cards, letters on stones and other practical resources are used to make words at this early stage in the year.
+Magnetic letters, letter cards, letters on stones and other practical resurces are used to make words at this early stage in the year.

-You can support your child's learning at home by:
+You can support your child's larning a home by:

-- Encouraging them to listen for sounds in words, sounding words out for them to blend, e.g. 'Can you get your c-oa-t?' - Asking them to help you sound out words when you are writing, e.g. 'What sounds can you hear in pasta?' when writing a shopping list. - Playing i-spy with letter sounds rather than letter names try at home are air writing, making the letter with a ribbon in the air, using paint brushes and water on a pavement or wall and using chunky chalk and bath crayons.
+- Encouraging them to listen for sounds in words, sounding words out for them to blend, e.g. 'Can you get your c-oa-t?' - Asking them to help you sound out words when you are writing, e.g. 'What sounds can you hear in pasta?' when writing a shopping list. - Playing I-spy with letter sounds rather than letter names. - Sorting items by their initial sound. - Playing rhyming games and sharing songs and rhyming stories.

+In the autum term we introduce letter formation and practise this on a large scale so that the chidlren can focus on the shape they are making rather than on holding a pencil.
+Ideas you could try at home are air writing, making the letter with a ribbon in the air, using paint brushes and water on a pavement or wall and using chunky chalk and bath crayons.